Symptoms, Treatment, and Explanation of Roseola

 This virus generally causes 3 days of high fever (often over 103).
 The fever then subsides, and the child breaks out in a flat or bumpy red rash, usually starting around the neck, back and chest, then spreading out.
-The rash lasts a few days to a couple weeks.
+The rash lasts a few days to a couple of weeks.

 Dr. Sears Clue: Roseola is about the only virus in which the rash appears after the fever breaks.